Skip to main content

 E-Filing

-All Probate Civil Action, Adoption, Name Change and Mental Commitment (except Outpatient Only) case type documents must be submitted through the Franklin County e-Filing System.
+All Adoption, Civil, Involuntary civil Commitment, and Name Change case documents must be submitted through the Franklin County e-Filing System

 Instructions